 Preference will be given to students who have taken or are currently enrolled in Business Entity Fundamentals.
 Fluency in relevant languages other than English (particularly Spanish, Portuguese and Cantonese) is preferred.
 Prior experience is welcome in community organizing, nonprofits, small business, social enterprise, real estate, urban planning, and tax.

 This is a new clinic offering for 2020-21.
-If you have any questions, please contact Professor Ragini Shah, Acting Clinical Programs Director.
+If you have any questions, please contact Professor Carlos Teuscher, Director of Transactional Clinic and Assistant Clinical Professor of Law or call him at 617-305-6324.